manasidek/Crowdfunding-ETL/README.md

 - In this phase, the data is extracted from the file and converted into a readable format

-- The link to the dat file with option 1 is [backers_data1](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers_data1.csv)
+- The link to the data file with option 1 is [backers_data1](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers_data1.csv)

-- The link to the dat file with option 2 is [backer_data2](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers_data2.csv)
+- The link to the data file with option 2 is [backers_data2](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers_data2.csv)

 - The extracted data is